 Cultural change.
 Wholeness.
 Sustainability.

-are the reason why clothes look the way they do, the clothes we wear simply have to change along with our culture.
+values are the reason why clothes look the way they do, the clothes we wear simply have to change along with our culture.

 The manufacturing of garments is also one of the dirtiest industries in the world (on many levels) so environmental and social issues are forcing us to find new ways.